Cable Front Raise: Muscles Worked, Benefits, Tips

 Use light to moderate resistance, depending on your strength level and experience, to do this.

-You can also perform the cable front raise using a rope attachment or a single stirrup, one arm at a time.
+You can also perform the cable front raise using a straight bar, a rope attachment, or a single attachment.

 Cable front raise